F2011B/ami2py/README.md

 `rust_bitparser` extension to be built).
 If the extension is not available, the library falls back to the pure Python implementation.

-The included `run_tests.sh` script automatically compiles the Rust extension in offline mode before running the tests.
+The included `run_tests.sh` script automatically compiles the Rust extension before running the tests.
+It uses an offline build by default but switches to an online build when the `CIRCLECI` environment variable is present.
+In this case the script also sets `CARGO_NET_OFFLINE=false` to override any offline Cargo configuration.
 If you want to build it manually, execute:

 ```bash
 cargo build --manifest-path rust_bitparser/Cargo.toml --release --offline